 Is the dress code suits and ties, jeans, or in between?
 Adhere to the dress code, and even take it up a notch.
 If jeans are the norm, go for khakis on the first day.
-If it is business casual, wear a button down shirt instead of a polo.
+If it is business casual, wear a button-down shirt instead of a polo.

 Have a direct line for contacting your manager in case of any problems.
 If there is a traffic accident or severe weather, call your manager directly.
-Leaving a message with the receptionist might not be enough; and that person might be stuck in the same traffic.
+Leaving a message with the receptionist might not be enough, and that person might be stuck in the same traffic.

 If your new job is a contract position, have your recruiter’s number on hand.
 Give him or her a call if you are going to be late or if there’s a problem on the job.
 Not only are recruiters like co-supervisors, they are also your ally!
 They can run interference for you or help solve any issues at work.

 You want to slip into your new role seamlessly and be independent as soon as possible.
 Listen closely to directions and pay attention to the company’s procedures.
-You may think you have a better way to do things, but it’s Day One.
+You may think you have a better way to do things, but it’s day one.
 Follow along and learn.

-It’s great to make friends on the job, but keep work day chit chat to a minimum.
+It’s great to make friends on the job, but keep workday chit chat to a minimum.
 It’s best to get to know your new colleagues in greater depth at lunch or after hours.

 During the workday is not the time to update your Facebook profile (“I’m sitting at my desk at my new job!”).
-You should also avoid Twitter, reading celebrity gossip sites, or checking your Fantasy Baseball standings.
+You should also avoid Twitter, Instagram, reading celebrity gossip sites, or checking your Fantasy Baseball standings.